 With the loss, Ohio State fell to 6-6 to post its first non-winning regular season since the 1999 team posted the same record.
-The team's 3-5 mark in Big Ten play was its first losing conference record since that same swinging, just as it had in so many of the previous losses.
+The team's 3-5 mark in Big Ten play was its first losing conference record since that same

 The loss was, in many ways, a prism through which to view the entirety of the 12-game playing schedule.
-The Buckeyes just as they had all year, and true freshman quarterback Braxton Miller overcame some
+The Buckeyes made their fair share of good things happen, just as they had all year, and true freshman quarterback Braxton Miller overcame some vouthful errors to make a number of impressive plays

 On the other hand, too many mistakes - both in strategy and execution - made the team fall shy of the victory, its fifth loss of the year by seven points or fewer.
-Injuries and ineffectiveness combined with inexperience - problems all season long - to conspire to keep the team on the losing side of the ledger.
+Injuries and ineffectiveness combined with inexperience - problems all season long - to conspire to keep the team on the losing side of the